safe-global/safe-docs/safe-core-protocol/README.md

 ## Objectives

 The goal is to create a comprehensive system, designed to enhance the safety and flexibility of user interactions within the smart account ecosystem.
-The protocol provides a common framework for building additional tools, encourages the composition of various integrations, and supports different types of smart accounts.
+The protocol provides a common framework for building additional tools, encourages the composition of various modules, and supports different types of smart accounts.
 In order to achieve interoperability and security, the protocol enforces a set of rules within the smart account ecosystem.

 ## Architecture